-Luckily we stayed at an amazing homestay and we were pointed in all the right directions so here’s my 8 reasons to visit Fort Kochi in Kerala.
+Luckily we stayed at an amazing homestay and we were pointed in all the right directions so here’s my 8 places to visit in Fort Kochi.

 How to get to Kochi from Alleppey